-Imagine that errors don’t occur, so you don’t have to spend time, resources, and ultimately money on getting the error corrected again.
-The DFMEA analysis tool can be successful – here you gain control over your product.
+Imagine that errors do not occur, so you do not have to use time, resources and ultimately money to fix the error again.
+This can happen with the risk management tool DFMEA – with this tool, you’ll control your product.

-Experts estimate Cost of Poor Quality (COPQ) – that is, how much it costs to make mistakes – to be five to 30 percent of gross revenue for most companies.
+Experts estimate Cost of Poor Quality (COPQ) – that is, how much it costs to make errors – to be five to 30 percent of the gross revenue for most companies.

-As an example of how much you lose out on mistakes, imagine a company that translates for 100 million kroner on the week and has a COPQ of 20 percent.
-This means that out of a five-day working week, a whole day will go on producing products that cannot be used for anything!
+As an example of how much you lose on errors, imagine a company that turnover 100 million dollars per week and has a COPQ of 20 percent.
+So from a five-day working week, a whole day will go to produce products that can not be used!

 Fortunately, DFMEA is a unique tool for quality assurance of your products.
-You get control of your products from the start of the production process.
+You will achieve control of your products from the start of the production process.

-DFMEA is for all companies that work with design.
-There are several different types of Failure Mode Effect Analysis (FMEA) – e.g. Process FMEA (PFMEA).
-However, in the LSV Group we work primarily with DFMEA – Design Failure Mode Effect Analysis.
+DFMEA is for all companies working with process design.
+There are several different types of Failure Mode Effect Analysis (FMEA) – for example Process FMEA (PFMEA).
+But in LSV Group we work primarily with DFMEA – Design Failure Mode Effect Analysis.

-We are always open to the customer’s needs, but have developed some training models that would like to ensure that your company is thoroughly dressed in relation to the DMFEA.
+Of course, we are always open to the needs of our customers, but we have developed some training models that ensure that your company get the most out of DFMEA.

-With our basic course, participants should go from teaching with an understanding of the DFMEA tool, how to use it, why it is important to use it – and last but not least, the students would like to leave the process with a change in the mindset.
-In the figure, you’ll see how the LSV group’s three-week baseline looks.
+With our basic training, participants will get a thorough understanding of the DFMEA tool.
+How to use it, why it is important to use and last but not least, the course participants will leave the course with a change in mindset.
+In the model below you can see how LSV Group’s 3 Week Basic DFMEA Training looks like.

 Days 1 and 2